Entity Types

 • A registered entity in this context is an organisation with its own VAT registration number, and possibly income tax and company registration numbers.

-• Entity selections and filters are hidden by default if the database only has one registered Entity.
+• Entity selections and filters are hidden by default if the database only has one registered entity.

 • The following data can be linked to Entities: